-All applications must be accompanied by a twenty-five-dollar processing fee payable to the Clerk, Village of Floral Park.
+All applications must be accompanied by a $25 process fee payable to the Clerk, Village of Floral Park.
 Upon approval of the license, a fee of $200 shall be paid to the Village of Floral Park.

 Upon receiving such application, the Clerk shall present the same to the Board of Trustees at its next regular meeting, but not later than 20 business days from the date upon which the application is filed.
 The Board of Trustees shall approve the application of all bona fide applicants who have complied with the above provisions.
 The Board of Trustees may deny the application for any of the following reasons:

 Any license approval granted by the Board of Trustees is subject to the following restrictions:

-All activity must be conducted on weekdays only between the hours of 10:00 a.m. and 4:00 p.m., or during such other reasonable hours as may be established by the Board of Trustees.
+All activity must be conducted on weekdays and Saturdays only between the hours of 9:00 a.m. and dusk (i.e., 30 minutes after sunset).

 Any organization, society, association, company or corporation licensed under this chapter shall not have more than 10 individuals engaged in the activity at any one time.